 The two phases:

-- Designing the house to sell for top dollar: The Perfect Listing™
+- Designing the house to sell fast for top dollar: The Perfect Listing™

 - Orchestrating the move and setting up the new home: The Perfect Move